MATBckh22/MATB-STUDIOS/README.md

 i >= j
 i < j
 i <= j
-i == j  equality test, True if i is the same as j i != j  inequality test, True if i not the same as j
+i == j  #equality test, True if i is the same as j i != j  #inequality test, True if i not the same as j
 ```

-test:
+Test:

 ```
 >>> i = 5
 >>> j = 6